-While we’re happy to share insight into the right technique of washing, one should also know how to pick the right laundry products for cleaning winter blankets and linens.
+While we’re happy to share insight into the right technique for caring for such fabrics, one should also know how to pick the right laundry products for cleaning winter blankets and linens.
 We noticed that the fibres and softness of winter bedding may suffer damage when washed with harsh products.

 Would you prefer to use a fabric conditioner as part of your daily laundry routine?

 on a visit to the market and found that it had specially curated fragrances with relaxwave technology for your bed linens.
 This fabric conditioner not only maintains the texture but also leaves a soothing Lavender and Relaxing Rosemary fragrance for a good night’s sleep!